shumbor/accel-ppp-docs/configuration/pppd_compat.rst

 [pppd-compat]
 =============

 Configuration of pppd_compat module.
-Often used for creation custom shaper or other custom triks.
+Often used for creation custom shaper or other custom tricks.
 This module starts pppd compatible ip-up/ip-down scripts and ip-change to handle RADIUS CoA request.

 Config overview